CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/08-conversational-language-understanding.md

         ![Select add under Intents on the Build Schema pane.](media/ai900m8-22.png)

-1. Wait for training to complete.
+1. Wait for the training to complete.

    ![Select add under Intents on the Build Schema pane.](media/ai900m8-23.png)